Sustainability, Interdisciplinarity and Transformative Change: A Critical Realist Response to the Crisis System

 By investigating critical realist philosophy as an underlabourer for Sustainability, Interdisciplinarity and Transformative Change the purpose of the conference is to discuss how critical realism (CR) can be a response to the Crisis System as well as be a contribution to the realization and the implementation of the UN Agenda for Sustainable Development.
 Fundamental questions to be answered are therefore; how can CR contribute to a more just, prosperous, sustainable world, both for humans and for non-human lifeforms on this planet?
 How can CR as a general philosophy act as a tool of change for people, planet, flourishing and well being?

 The conference will take a broad critical realist approach.
 Therefore we welcome contributions from all areas that consider the four e’s in the crisis system with a critical realist philosophy.
 We also welcome papers, which more specifically address the problems from the perspective of the new Agenda 2030.
 We welcome contributions from all sciences i.e. the natural sciences (biology/ecology), the social sciences (politics, economics, educational theory, health studies etc.), the arts, and humanities.
 Equally welcome are contributions inspired by CR, that draw on Bhaskar’s philosophy (basic critical realism, critical naturalism, dialectical critical realism, and metaReality) and other authors who have contributed to CR’s flourishing.
 The conference also welcomes scholars who do not consider themselves critical realists, but are interested in the CR debate and how to meet the great challenges of our time.
-Paper proposals are welcome on the following suggested themes:
+Paper proposals are welcome on all themes with relevance to critical realism, for example on the following suggested themes:

 - Sustainability, Interdisciplinarity and Transformative Change is the main focus of the conference.
 Paying attention to the four e-crisis, we ask how critical realist philosophy can contribute to the need for change.
 Papers concerning these issues from different possible angles (including the 17 goals of the Agenda 2030) are welcome to be presented in the session.